-Pet insurers will generally begin covering puppies when they reach 8 months old.
-For younger dogs, you'll have to pay for any accident and illness treatments out of pocket.
-Once they reach the eligible age for insurance, you can secure a plan at a low monthly cost—though your premiums are likely to rise as your puppy ages.
-The good news is that some insurers, like Healthy Paws, will cover ailments like hip dysplasia if you enroll your dog when they're still young.
+Pet insurance companies will generally begin covering puppies when they reach 8 months old.
+You'll have to pay for any accident and illness treatments for younger puppies.
+Once they reach the minimum age for insurance, you can buy a plan at a cheap rate.

-For older dogs or for those with a history of illness and injury, it's likely that the monthly premium will be upwards of $60 or $70 per month.
-On top of that, it's possible that previous illnesses and injuries will disqualify a new treatment from eligibility.
-However, if your dog does need an expensive, life-saving treatment that's eligible for reimbursement, then insurance will have been worth it.
+For older dogs or for those with a history of illness and injury, the rate will likely be $70 per month or more.
+On top of that, insurance companies may offer less coverage because of those previous illnesses and injuries.
+However, if your dog does need an expensive, lifesaving treatment that's covered by insurance, then your policy may pay for itself.